SirHolmstrom/Nordic-MMORPG-Addons/Nordic Addons/Nordic Emote System/README.md

-It's super easy to add more emotes, simply make a new entry in the list, assign as many animation variants as you wish, give it a identifier "name", decide if you want it to be able to loop or not, then **CLICK UPDATE ANIMATOR** and it will work.
+It's super easy to add more emotes, simply make a new entry in the list, assign as many animation variants as you wish, give it a identifier "name", decide if you want it to be able to loop or not, if you wish to not use the chat emote text, then just leave blank, then **CLICK UPDATE ANIMATOR** and it will work.

 ![Alt text for the image](https://jokeoverflow.xyz/Install-Guides/EmoteSystem/populate.png)